 These goals aren’t self-satisfying but an attempt to boost your self-image or social status.
 Make sure your goals are relevant to you.
 Take time to reflect and be honest with yourself about what you really want on a heart level.

-SMART goals are relevant to your personal dreams and motivations, and to your current circumstances.
+Relevant goals strengthen the foundation of your personal dreams and motivations, and your current circumstances.
 You might have a goal you’d love to achieve in life, but the timing isn’t quite right.
-For example, if you’re coming towards the end of studying for a Ph.D., it might not be the best time to start researching a separate topic for a book.
+For example, if you’re coming toward the end of studying for a Ph.D., it might not be the best time to start researching a separate topic for a book.

 Even the most specific and actionable goals will fail if they’re always put off for another day.
 Adding deadlines to your goals will ensure you stay on track and take action to make goals a reality.
 There’s a skill in setting deadlines.
 If your deadlines aren’t achievable, you’re more likely to give up.
 If they’re too far away, it’s unlikely you’ll be motivated to take action in the present.